kpavlis/vr-game/README.md

 ## 🧩 Gameplay Features

-- **Environmental Interaction**: Read signs and discover clues when prompted by visual cues.
+- **Environmental Interaction**: Read signs and discover clues when prompted by visual cues
-- **Dynamic Animations**: Objects respond to player proximity.
+- **Dynamic Animations**: Objects respond to player proximity
-- **Treasure Discovery**: Solve the mystery and unlock the final message.
+- **Treasure Discovery**: Solve the mystery and unlock the final message
-- **NPC Patrolling**: Adds realism and movement to the village.
+- **NPC Patrolling**: Adds realism and movement to the village
-- **Pause Menu**: Adjust music volume, resume, or quit the game.
+- **Pause Menu**: Adjust music volume, resume, or quit the game

 ## 🎯 Purpose